COSC3020/quicksort-lilybrongo/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+Constant time: Swap function calls, variable initialization, and if's

+The worst-case scenerio would be if the input was in reversed order.
+This would be the worst case because the pivot is considered the first element, so each element in the array would need to be moved increasing the run time of this algorithm.
+SInce the for loop and the while loop both have an iteration that are nested the runtime instead of just $n$, the number of elements that have to move, would be $n^2$ since now we have to look at the n amount of times and the n number of elements.
+After this the $\Theta$ bound for this implementations worst-case runtime would be $\Theta(n^2)$